Azhabel/SuiviPrecipitation/README.md

 pip install Selenium
 ``

-then run locally the app.
+then run the app locally.

 You can run the tests case with:
 ``